reubenmiller/go-c8y-cli/docs/_docs/concepts/templates.md

 title: Templating
 ---

-### Data Templates
+### Background

+Creating data via the command line can be time consuming especially if there are are lot of required input parameters.
+To make things easier, the c8y cli tool supports data templates when creating or updating Cumulocity objects (i.e. measurements, managed objects, events, alarms etc.).
+The data templates allow the user to specify a file containing the template instead of having to provide all of the inputs manually on the command line.

+The data templates are implemented using the data template lanaguage `jsonnet` (pronounced "jay sonnet").
+This is an unofficial Google product which can be used to create json structures in a simple yet powerful way. `jsonnet` looks a lot like json however it is not so strict with the syntax, and you can also use variables, expresions, functions, inside a template.
+All of these features give the user a lot of flexibility to be able to create custom data structures quickly and efficiently.

+Data templates are supported for all commands which create new data or edit existing data in Cumulocity.

+Please read the examples to understand the usage of such templates, and checkout the [jsonnet documentation](https://jsonnet.org/) for more about the language and a live editor to experiment with its features.

-### Exercise
+### Example

-Assume that you want to simulate create some mock some measurements in Cumulocity to assist with prototyping.
-Let's say that you are building a weather application and you want to create a measurement which has two different series.
+Let's assume that you want to simulate create some mock measurements in Cumulocity to assist with prototyping.
+Say that you are building a weather application and you want to create a measurement which has two different series.

 * `c8y_Weather.temperature`
 * `c8y_Weather.barometricPressure`

-You can create a simple jsonnet template file.
+You can create a jsonnet template file with the following contents:

 ```jsonnet
 {